VLibrary.info Logo

 ———————————————————————————————————————————————————

-VLibrary.info Logo August 5, 1913: The first minimum wage order to take effect in the United States was issued by the Oregon Industrial Welfare Commission, requiring that, effective October 4, 1913, "A minimum wage of one dollar ($1) a day shall be established for girls between the ages of sixteen (16) and eighteen (18) years…" if they were working in a "…manufacturing or mercantile establishment, millinery, dressmaking or hair dressing shop, laundry, hotel or restaurant, telephone or telegraph establishment or office…" .
+VLibrary.info Logo August 5, 1913: The Oregon Industrial Welfare Commission issued the first minimum wage order to take effect in the United States requiring that, effective October 4, 1913, "A minimum wage of one dollar ($1) a day shall be established for girls between the ages of sixteen (16) and eighteen (18) years…" if they were working in a "…manufacturing or mercantile establishment, millinery, dressmaking or hair dressing shop, laundry, hotel or restaurant, telephone or telegraph establishment or office…" .

 (See: pages 29-33, Minimum wage legislation, by Irene Osgood Andrews, assistant secretary, American association for labor legislation.
 Albany, J. B. Lyon company, printers, 1914.)